structurizr/structurizr.github.io/onpremises/02-installation.md

 There is a [Dockerfile](https://github.com/structurizr/onpremises/blob/main/structurizr-onpremises/Dockerfile) in the GitHub repo that can be used as a starting point if you'd like to build your own Docker image.

-## Java EE
+## Jakarta EE

-To use the Java EE version, you'll need:
+To use the Jakarta EE version, you'll need:

 - Java 17+ (required)
-- A Java EE compatible web/application server (required, e.g. [Apache Tomcat 9.x](https://tomcat.apache.org/download-90.cgi) ... please note that Tomcat 10.x and other Jakarta EE servers are not supported)
+- A Jakarta EE compatible web/application server (required, e.g. [Apache Tomcat 10.x](https://tomcat.apache.org/download-10.cgi) ... please note that Tomcat 9.x and other Java EE servers are no longer supported)
 - [Graphviz](https://graphviz.org/download/) (optional if you want to use automatic layout)

 Here are some basic instructions that assume you are using a freshly downloaded version of Apache Tomcat.